aws-samples/serverless-patterns/apigw-lambda-sfn-transcribe-translate-polly-sam/README.md

 ## Cleanup

-1. Manually delete the S3 buckets - input bucket and ServerlessDeploymentBucketName (bucket names are available from cloudformation output)
+1. Manually delete all the S3 buckets created by the stack.

 1. Delete the stack
     ```bash
-    cd src
-    sls remove
+    sam delete
     ```
 ----
 Copyright 2023 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.